 1. Work experience

-The formal intern rounds have closed, but you can still angle for short-term work experience.
 One or two weeks is plenty of time to make headway either at an organisation that might take you on as an intern in the future, or one that will look good on your résumé because of the skills and experience it affords.
 Start ringing around at least two weeks before you want to start.

 Along similar lines is volunteering.
 If you don’t usually have time to spare during the semester, use the break to do an intensive volunteer stint.
-Some volunteer roles can give you what you need to secure an internship or an entry-level position, while others are just a good way to do something different to recharge your batteries.
+Some volunteer roles can give you what you need to secure an internship or an entry-level position while others are just a good way to do something different to recharge your batteries.
 Any form of giving time is well regarded on a résumé.

 3. Picking up complementary skills

 If you have a few skill gaps that won’t be met through coursework, semester break is a good time to focus on bridging those gaps through external training or, because you now have the time, simply practising what you need to.
 Don't forget that hard skills and softs skills are both important in the business world.
 Read our blog post about why both skills are so important when landing your ideal job.

 4. Looking for prospects